 The Silence of the Lambs 1991-U.S. 118 min.
 Color.
 Produced by Edward Saxon, Kenneth Utt, Ron Bozman.
 Directed by Jonathan Demme.
 Screenplay: Ted Tally.
 Novel: Thomas Harris.
 Cinematography: Tak Fujimoto.
 Music: Howard Shore.
 Editing: Craig McKay.
 Cast: Jodie Foster (Clarice Starling), Anthony Hopkins (Hannibal Lecter), Scott Glenn (Jack Crawford), Ted Levine, Anthony Heald, Brooke Smith… Roger Corman, Chris Isaak.
 Cameo: George A. Romero.

 Trivia: Gene Hackman and Robert Duvall were allegedly offered the part of Lecter.
-Serial killer Buffalo Bill is a composite of three actual murderers; Ed Gein, Ted Bundy and Gary Heidnick.
-The character of Lecter next appeared in Hannibal (2001); also followed by a TV series, Hannibal (2013-2015).
+Serial killer Buffalo Bill is a composite of three actual murderers: Ed Gein, Ted Bundy and Gary Heidnick.
+The character of Lecter next appeared in Hannibal (2001); also followed by two TV series, Hannibal (2013-2015) and Clarice (2021- ).

 Oscars: Best Picture, Director, Actor (Hopkins), Actress (Foster), Adapted Screenplay.
 BAFTA: Best Actor (Hopkins), Actress (Foster).
 Golden Globe: Best Actress (Foster).
 Berlin: Best Director.